oxyacetylene/qol-gear/README.md

 Must be compiled with BBScript; can be found here: https://github.com/super-continent/bbscript

+For each character, run `bbscript rebuild ggrev2 ???.txt ???.bbscript`

 ## Installation

 Runs with Rev2ModLoader at runtime, found here: https://github.com/super-continent/Rev2ModLoader

+Place your compiled mods into the rev2_mods folder

 ## Current changelist: